Blog How to Add Emojis in Notion (Keyboard Shortcuts Inside)

 Tip: Notion uses a yellow default emoji color.
 You can select different skin tones or variations from your emoji picker.

-Insert Emojis into Text or Blocks
+Step #3: Insert Emojis into Text or Blocks

 Place your cursor where you want the emoji to appear inside your page content (text, headings, tables, etc.).

-This will open your OS-level emoji picker, giving you access to the full emoji library—not limited to what Notion displays.
+This will open your OS-level emoji picker, giving you access to the full emoji library, not limited to what Notion displays.

-Choose and Insert Your Emoji
+Step #4: Choose and Insert Your Emoji

 From the picker, select the emoji you want, and it will instantly appear where your cursor is placed.
 You can add emojis anywhere in your page content, such as lists, headings, database cells, or callouts.